xueyaohuang/RoadToCodeFarmer/mianjing/self_introduction.md

 NetEase Games department in user experience team
 The team is responsible for building recommender systems and data mining works.

-recommender systems for game store (Terminator 2: Judgment Day, adapted from the movie, (starred by Arnold Alois Schwarzenegger)) mall, clothes, Champion, skin, decoration, game props
+During my internship, I rebuilt a recommender systems for game store (Terminator 2: Judgment Day, adapted from the movie, (starred by Arnold Alois Schwarzenegger)) mall, clothes, Champion, skin, decoration, game props
 so my recommender systems is to give the most likely  items that a user may purchaesd, maximize the profit.